uni-halle/etherpad-lite-docker/README.md

 database is not available, it will be created when the container is launched.
 * `ETHERPAD_API_KEY`: API key to use.
 Defaults to randomly generated string.
 Must be 20 characters or longer.
+* `ETHERPAD_SESSION_REQUIRED`: Users must have a session to access pads.
+This effectively allows only group pads to be accessed.
+Defaults to false.

 The generated settings.json file will be available as a volume under */opt/etherpad-lite/var/*.